 The Massachusetts Department of Early Education and Care helps eligible low-income families find and pay for child care.
 Eligibility of low-income status is based on State Medium Income.
 View the Income Guidelines here.

-All parents/guardians in the house hold must also meet certain activity requirements.
-They must be working, looking for a job (for up to 8 weeks), or be enrolled in school for at least 20 hours per week.
+All parents/guardians in the household must also meet certain activity requirements.
+They must be working, looking for a job (for up to 26 weeks), or be enrolled in school for at least 20 hours per week.
 If the parent/guardian or child has a diagnosed and documented special need, the family may qualify.
-More information.
+For more information about eligibility, click here!